-Larvae consume the eggshell and the subsequent feeding behavior of the larvae depends on the developmental stage of the plant.
+Larvae consume their eggshells, and the subsequent feeding behavior of the larvae depends on the developmental stage of the plant.
 If the corn plant is in the VT stage, the larvae move to the tassel and feed on the tassel tissue and developing anthers (Figure 3).
 This feeding does not result in economic injury.

 If the tassel has emerged, the larvae can be found in leaf axils feeding on dropped anthers and pollen.
-Larvae will also feed on silks.
+Larvae will also feed on silks at this stage.
 Upon the conclusion of pollen shed, larvae move to the ear tip and feed on developing kernels (Figure 4).

-Larvae in the early developmental stages have subdued diamond shapes along the back.
-While mature larvae have brown bands behind the head.
+Larvae in the early developmental stages have subdued diamond shapes along the back, while mature larvae have brown bands behind the head.

 Mature larvae feed on the ear tip and tunnel into the side of the ear to access the kernels.
 Larvae disperse from the plant where the eggs were deposited to infest neighboring plants, both within and across the row.
 After completing at least six growth stages in about 55 days, the larvae drop to the soil and burrow to create an earthen overwintering chamber.
-Depending on soil texture the overwintering chambers can be at a depth of 16 inches in course soil, but an average of about 8 inches across soil types.
-Winter
+Depending on soil texture the overwintering chambers can be at a depth of 16 inches in coarse soil, but on average are found about 8 inches deep across soil types.
+Winter mortality rates under natural conditions are about 60%, with higher rates of survival in coarse-textured soils.